cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 The reason *Google Scholar* returns so many more results is because it casts a bigger net than something like
 *Web of Science* does,
-which purposefully casts a smaller net.
+which purposefully casts a smaller net, which is smaller to control for quality.
 Because of that, I find *Google Scholar* can return many non-relevant works, but it makes it nice for browsing or discovery.